mkumar83/react-todo-sample-app/README.md

 Redux - For State Management.

-Bootstrap - For Look & Feel.
+React Bootstrap - For Look & Feel.

 Husky - For Commit Hocks.